 In their position statement, the AUA says that there is conflicting evidence about the relationship of testosterone drugs to cardiovascular risks and that additional studies are needed.
 The organization agrees with the FDA drug safety that benefits and risks of testosterone products for low testosterone due to aging have not been established.
 Therefore, the AUA says testosterone therapy is only an appropriate treatment for patients with clinically testosterone decline where the risks of low-T drugs are outweighed by the benefits.
 The AUA cautions that testosterone therapy is not appropriate for men with normal testosterone levels.
 It discourages the use of testosterone drugs for treatment of infertility, body building, performance enhancement, or other purposes not related to clinically low testosterone levels.

 The AUA recommends that diagnosis of low testosterone levels include a detailed medical history, physical examination, and appropriate blood tests.
-The AUA emphasizes that it is important patients who are prescribed testosterone drugs be warned of adverse side effects and receive both medical monitoring and follow-up care.
+The AUA emphasizes that it is important patients who are prescribed testosterone drugs be warned of adverse side effects (check also side effects of Xarelto) and receive both medical monitoring and follow-up care.
 The organization says that only FDA-approved medications should be prescribed and warn that over-the-counter testosterone products are often untested, unregulated, and may even be dangerous.

 The AUA’s statement has been endorsed by the American Society for Men’s Health, the Sexual Medicine Society of North America and the Society for the Study of Male Reproduction.

 What Does the AUA’s Statement Mean for You?